-The promise is that you can easily land one of these invisible jobs if you just make the right connections and ask the right people to interview you for the invisible job.
+The promise is that you can easily land one of these invisible jobs if you just make the right connections and ask the right people to interview you for the hidden job.

-Resume writers, career coaches, and job search companies pump this idea of the hidden job market into job seekers as a way to give them hope that if they just keep talking to people, then their dream job will magically fall into their lap.
+Resume writers, career coaches, and job search companies pump this idea of the hidden job market into job seekers to give them hope that if they keep talking to people, their dream job will magically fall into their lap.

-Side note, if I hear one more thing about writing and practicing your elevator pitch, I’m going to scream.
+Side note: I will scream if I hear one more thing about writing and practicing your elevator pitch.

-Of course, only those who are well connected to in-the-know friends, family, and former coworkers get these coveted jobs.
+Of course, only those well-connected to in-the-know friends, family, and former coworkers get these coveted jobs.

-And only those who really know how to tap into the hidden job market succeed in getting the dream jobs that everyone wishes they could get.
+And only those who know how to tap into the hidden job market succeed in getting the dream jobs everyone wishes they could get.

 The hidden job market is something that resume writers and career coaches push so frequently that it almost seems like they think writing a resume is a complete waste of time.

-Instead, they say that you should be taking everyone you’ve ever met out for coffee to ask them if they know about any jobs available.
+Instead, they say that you should take everyone you’ve ever met out for coffee to ask them if they know about any available jobs.

-Guess what?
-There are jobs available, and they are the ones that are posted online right now.
+There are jobs available, and they are the ones posted online right now.

 It boggles my mind that resume writers tell people to network instead of telling them how to write a resume that gets them an interview.

-My guess is that their clients are not getting interviews based on their resume, so they’re telling them that they shouldn’t rely on their resume alone to get them a job.
+My guess is that their clients are not getting interviews based on their resumes, so they’re telling them they shouldn’t rely on their resume alone to get them a job.

 One of the most prominent arguments for tapping into the hidden job market is this idea that by networking with people who work at a company, you’ll get first dibs on internal job postings.